What is dual credit?

 Students taking Dual Credit courses should contact the high school counselor regarding UIL (NO PASS/NO PLAY) regulations.
 Students who drop a college course are subject to forfeiting UIL eligibility.
 Please consult with your high school counselor.

-By signing the Dual Credit Concurrent Enrollment Form the student and parent/guardian give South Plains College permission to release the student's academic record to the high school.
+By signing the Dual Credit and Concurrent Enrollment Form the student and parent/guardian give South Plains College permission to release the student's academic record to the high school.

 While attending South Plains College, the student will be expected to adhere to all policies of the college.

-The Dual Credit Office should be contacted for a Dual Credit Concurrent Enrollment Form which must be signed by the parent, principal, and student.
 Once approved for the program, the student should follow the regular admission steps.
 Dual Credit students are encouraged to contact the university they are planning to attend after SPC to determine how courses will apply to their course of study.
 It is the responsibility of the student to check on out-of-state requirements.